RaspAP/raspap-docs/docs/restapi.md

 Proceed with the Quick installer and accept the default ++y++ prompt to reboot your system as a final step.

-## Configuration steps
+## Configuration
 Following a reboot, the RestAPI service should be up and running.
-You may check and control its current state by visiting RaspAP's **RestAPI** administration page.
+You may check and control its current state by visiting RaspAP's **&nbsp;:fontawesome-solid-puzzle-piece: RestAPI** administration page.
 The **Status** tab will display the operational status of the `restapi.service`.

 ### Generate an API key
 While the API server is operational, you must generate an API key to authenticate with the service before interacting with it.
 These steps are described below: